emallson/tiptop/README.md

 library](https://github.com/emallson/gurobi.rs) or CPLEX via [this library](https://github.com/emallson/rplex).

+Note that while the LT model is *technically* supported, it was not used in the corresponding paper and has not been extensively tested.

 Gurobi is the default due to some memory issues we ran into in recent versions of CPLEX.